owencaseyjames/PyShoreVolume/README.md

 # PyShoreVolume

-A Python Package for semi automated object orientated shoreline change and beach volumetric change analysis.
+A Python Package for shoreline change and beach volumetric change analysis.

+#Functions
 This package offers the ability to perform 5 Shoreline Change Analysis functions (EPR, NSM, SCE, Erosion and Accretion and Linear Regression Rate) from transect based shoreline intersection shapefiles.
 The functions produce a full set of associated statistics for each transect in the form of a Pandas DataFrame, along with a graphical production of shorleine change plotted on a satellite imagery.

 ![shorleinechangeenvelope](https://user-images.githubusercontent.com/103570277/229756967-e0fdaede-57e7-4b3a-ba17-1da875539251.png)